Made in Lagos

-Made in Lagos is the fourth studio album by Nigerian singer Wizkid.
+Made in Lagos is the fourth studio album by Nigerian singer-songwriter Wizkid.
 It was released on 30 October 2020 by Starboy Entertainment and RCA Records.

 The album features guest appearances from Burna Boy, Skepta, H.E.R., Ella Mai, Tay Iwar, Projexx, Tems, Damian Marley, Terri and was executive produced by P2J.
 The deluxe edition was released on 27 August 2021.
 It features additional guest appearances from Buju and Justin Bieber.
 In support of the album, Wizkid embarked on the Made in Lagos Tour (2021–2022).
 The album received a nomination at the 64th Annual Grammy Awards for Best Global Music Album.

 Background

-In late 2019, Wizkid released the singles "Joro" and "Ghetto Love", initially teased them as promotional singles for Made in Lagos.
+Wizkid's last full length album was Sounds from the Other Side (2017).
+In 2019, he released his two singles, "Joro" and "Ghetto Love", and teased them as promotional singles for his upcoming studio album, Made in Lagos.
+He also appeared in "Brown Skin Girl" alongside Beyonce, Blue Ivy, and Saint Jhn.
+In 2020, he contributed to singles including, "Escape" by Akon, "Gbese 2.0" with DJ Tunez and Spax, "Eve Bounce" by Yung L, and "Consider II" with Del B, Flavour, Kex, and Walshy Fire.

 On 6 December 2019, Wizkid's label Starboy Entertainment released the EP Soundman Vol. 1, centering mainly on Wizkid, and containing features from Chronixx, and a variety of other artists.
 It was cited as a marketing strategy to test the Afro-European market for Made in Lagos.